“The only sane policy for the world is that of abolishing war.” -Linus Pauling

 He is one of four people to have won more than one Nobel Prize, only a person to get it unshared in two distinctly different areas.

 The question that came in my mind is how did he become such a towering figure in intellect as well as in emotions.
+There is a transition in life between intellect and emotion, only very few can realize it.

 He got lost in the wonder of nature by studying many things that interested him like the study of insects and the study of minerals.